SergioCoboLopez/ELN_Sergio/docs/february_23/week_1.md

 The next goal will be to look at the introduction.

 **O** - Concentrations of DOC in the arks.
 I though about it yesterday, and I figured out I have to think in terms of mass of DOC, rather than volume or concentration.
-I need to do some calculations and then think about how to implement this in GoldSim
+I need to do some calculations and then think about how to implement this in GoldSim.

+I think this works.

 ## February 9